Instrument/emotobooth/README.md

 ## Photostrip Printer Setup

-The application is setup to create photostrips based off of each photo session, specific printer setup will vary, but below are tips for automatically printing folders as they are saved into the out-print folder.
+The application is set up to create photostrips based off of each photo session.
+The specific printer setup will vary, but below are some tips for automatically printing as images are saved into the out-print folder.

 ### PC

 #### Folder Agent:

-Folder Agent watches the print folder and sends photostrips to the printer to be printed.
+Folder Agent watches the print folder, and sends photostrips to the printer to be printed.

 * Download Folder Agent from [http://www.folderagent.com](http://www.folderagent.com) and install it
 * Open folder agent